rizo8107/razorpay-proxy/README.md

 - `RAZORPAY_KEY_SECRET`: Your Razorpay Key Secret
 - `API_KEY`: A secure API key of your choice to authenticate requests to this proxy
 - `ALLOWED_ORIGINS`: Comma-separated list of allowed origins for CORS

+## Auto-Capture Configuration

+Auto-capture of payments is controlled by your Razorpay dashboard settings, not in the API calls.
+To enable auto-capture:

+1. Log in to your Razorpay dashboard
+2. Go to Settings > Payment Capture > Auto Capture
+3. Set "Auto Capture" to "ON"

+For more information, refer to [Razorpay's documentation on payment capture](https://razorpay.com/docs/payments/payments/capture-settings/).

 ## Deploying to Easy Panel